 The first candidate was Prabowo Subianto, former General of the army’s special forces (Kopassus) and former son-in-law of Suharto (he divorced his daughter in 1998).
 Besides that, Prabowo is the son of Sumitro Djojohadikusomo, one of the richest indigenous businessman of the Suharto era (along the families of Edi Adiwinata and of course Suharto), who assumed multiple Ministry positions during the New Order.

 Prabowo campaigned about the nostalgia of Suharto’s regime (the New Order) which brought undeniable political stability and strong economic growth.
 He pictured himself as the strong man Indonesia needed to rule its corrupted elite.

 Prabowo faced Jokowi, a young politican from the new generation, not very charismatic but with a reputation of getting things done.
 His good track record as mayor of Solo (Central Java) and Governor of Jakarta made him nationally popular.
 He originally made his career in the furniture business and didn’t have any tie to the old regime of Suharto.

 When Suharto fell in 1998, Indonesia leaders engaged their country into a smooth and relatively peaceful transition to democracy, a reform movement known as the reformasi.
 This choice implied that Suharto-era figures have mostly been left in place and asked to take part in democratic elections and institutions.
 Freedom of speech and association has returned in Indonesia, but most of the New Order’s old figures are still there.
-Through is background, Prabowo’s embodied this old elite who had sucessfully adapted to the new democratic rules.
+Through his background, Prabowo embodied this old elite who had successfully adapted to the new democratic rules.

 So in one sense, the 2014 elections raised the issue of continuing or not on the path of reformasi.
 Jokowi was the potential first elected president absolutely foreign to the New Order.
 High hopes were vested in him to reform the inheritage of Suharto’s era : inefficient and corrupted states institutions (bureaucracy, justice, police, army).